 Author(s): Casey McQuiston

-Genre: Young Adult, Contemporary
+Genre: New Adult, Contemporary Romance

 I received an ARC through NetGalley in exchange for an honest review.